ionStici/frontend/6-tools/git-github/git-fetch-pull.md

 `git branch -r` to view the remote branches our local repo knows about.

-We can make local commits and the `master` branch referebce will update, but `origin/master` remote reference will stay the same.
+We can make local commits and the `master` branch reference will update, but `origin/master` remote reference will stay the same.

 ### Remote Branches